• Skip to primary navigation

 4. For the filling, slightly melt the coconut cream in either your microwave or on the stove top so that it is soft and just barely melted*

-5. Add the melted coconut cream to a medium sized mixing bowl, along with all other filling ingredients (except chocolate chips) and mix with a hand held whisk or fork until batter is smooth.
+5. Add the melted coconut cream to a medium sized mixing bowl, along with all other filling ingredients (except chocolate chips) and whisk until smooth.

 7. Pour filling over crust.
 (You may add a few additional chocolate chips on top of the filling for decoration.)

-9. Remove cookie bars from pan and cut into 16 even squares.
+9. Remove cookie bars from pan and cut.

 10. Store in fridge or freezer.